-- 1. Click Help > Launch License Manager. - 2.
-In the License Manager dialog, click Serial > Add. - Copy the serial number from the email, and then paste it into the Add Serial Number dialog. - 4.
+- Click Help > Launch License Manager.
+The License Manager dialog appears. - 2.
+In the License Manager dialog, click Serial > Add. - 3.
+Copy the serial number from the email, and then paste it into the Add Serial Number dialog. - 4.
 Click OK. - 5.
 Expand Unregistered Serial Numbers, right-click the serial number just added, and then click Register.

-A registration dialog appears.

-NOTE: The Registration Code box shows a machine-specific identifier required with other registration methods.

-- 6. Ensure that Register using Online Registration is selected. - 7.
-Provide Developer Network credentials in the Login or Email and Password fields. - 8.
-Click Register.

-The activation file should download and install automatically.
+A registration dialog appears. - (i) The Registration Code box shows a machine-specific identifier required with other registration methods. - 6.
+Ensure that Register using Online Registration is selected. - 7.
+Provide Developer Network credentials in the Login field, or into the Email and Password fields. - 8.
+Click Register. - The activation file should download and install automatically.
 If this does not happen, click the Trouble Connecting?
 Try Web Registration link and follow the prompts.
-If you still have problems, see Registering by Phone.

-Registering by Phone
+Registering by phone